OmPorje/SQL-Final-Project-Olympics/Phase-2/Readme.md

-# 🏅 Olympics SQL Database Project
+# 🏅 Olympics SQL Database Project - Phase 2

 A comprehensive relational database project to model and analyze Olympic Games data.
 This project is organized in **multiple phases**, focusing on real-world database design, querying, and advanced SQL operations.